Bridge and Tunnel (Agent Carter): Critical response

 Eric Goldman of IGN gave "Bridge and Tunnel" a score of 8 out of 10, indicating a "Great" episode, praising the chemistry between Atwell's Carter and D'Arcy's Jarvis, Fonseca's performance as Angie Martinelli, and the "fun, retro–Alias vibe", while noting that the male agents "need fleshing out", and feeling that some of Carter's more slapstick humorous moments were "forced" and "out of character".
 Oliver Sava, writing for The A.V.
-Club, graded the episode an 'A−', feeling that Russo's involvement allowed the episode to "feel more like a direct continuation of the Marvel films" than Agents of S.H.I.E.L.D., calling the visual style "slick", and highlighting his close-quarters action sequences and use of the fictional Captain America Adventure Program.
-Sava also praised Atwell, saying "She’s confident, strong, and sassy, but isn’t invulnerable to pain ...
+Club, graded the episode an "A−", feeling that Russo's involvement allowed the episode to "feel more like a direct continuation of the Marvel films" than Agents of S.H.I.E.L.D., calling the visual style "slick", and highlighting his close-quarters action sequences and use of the fictional Captain America Adventure Program.
+Sava also praised Atwell, saying "She's confident, strong, and sassy, but isn't invulnerable to pain ...
 Atwell fully embraces the multiple dimensions of her character to give the audience a well-defined lead to latch on to".
 Alan Sepinwall at HitFix, in reviewing the two-part premiere, stated that "The second hour of the premiere is a bit more convoluted than the first, and features enough flashbacks to events from the first that it may feel clumsy watching them in a row, as scheduled.
 But on the whole, Atwell is so good, and the show has so much fun with the period setting, that it's a really promising start for Agent Carter".

 James Hunt of Den of Geek was positive of the premiere, finding it superior to Agents of S.H.I.E.L.D. and praising the performances of Atwell and D'Arcy.
 He concluded his review by stating "[Agent Carter]'s got the escapist joy that Marvel movies provide, but it's delivering them weekly instead of once every 6-8 months.
 If this did indeed grow out of fan support for [Carter], then Marvel is going to find itself with a huge number of very pleased fans on its hands."
 Amy Ratcliffe at Nerdist praised Atwell and Carter's characterization, the intelligence of the "oblivious" male SSR agents, D'Arcy, and Jarvis' relationship with Carter.
 She called the Captain America Adventure Program "awful-but-wonderful-for-the-plot", and also praised the depiction of the period setting, specifically the color palette, the sets, the costumes, and the dialogue.
-Britt Hayes, reviewing for Screen Crush, felt that the episode "feels a little more loose" than the first "as the series settles into its rhythm without feeling the need to explain why it exists."
+Britt Hayes, reviewing for ScreenCrush, felt that the episode "feels a little more loose" than the first "as the series settles into its rhythm without feeling the need to explain why it exists."
 She was positive of the attention given to the supporting cast and characters, especially Whigham as Dooley and Fonseca as Martinelli.